SystemsApproach/book/scaling/global.rst

 that takes place in one AS from that taking place in another.
 Thus, each AS can run whatever intradomain routing protocols it chooses.
 It can even use static routes or multiple protocols, if desired.
-The interdomain routing problem is then one of having different ASs share reachability information—descriptions of the set of IP addresses that can be reached via a given AS—with each other.
+The interdomain routing problem is then one of having different ASes share reachability information—descriptions of the set of IP addresses that can be reached via a given AS—with each other.